-This operator should have similar cost to CWMED, since the selection is replaced by an averaging over statically selected coordinates and summation is generally a low-cost homomorphic operation.
+This operator should have a similar cost to CWMED, since the selection is replaced by an averaging over statically selected coordinates, and summation is generally a low-cost homomorphic operation.
 Note that since divisions are quite impractical in the homomorphic domain, the averaging operation in CWTM can be replaced by a homomorphic summation followed by a post-decryption division on the nodes' side.
 There is no added value in terms of security to perform the division prior to the decryption as the number of nodes is a public information. \end{itemize}

 Be it for the trimmed mean or the median, the algorithm in the encrypted domain requires to sort the values and compute their ranks.
-Since data-dependent branching is not possible in a homomorphic setting, all pairs of values must be compared, thus yielding quadratic complexity.
+Since data-dependent branching is not possible in a homomorphic setting, all pairs of values must be compared, yielding quadratic complexity.
 Also, in both algorithms, the rank of all elements must be homomorphically determined in order to decide which ones enter the final computation.
-In other words, both algorithms exhibit the same computational complexity and multiplicative depth.
+Both algorithms thus exhibit the same computational complexity and multiplicative depth.

-From an ML viewpoint, these two popular methods have been shown to provide state-of-the-art Byzantine robustness~\cite{RESAM, Karimireddy2021History, karimireddy2022byzantinerobust}.
-Furthermore, CWTM has been shown to be empirically and theoretically superior to CWMED in~\cite{allouah2023fixing}.
-As such, we choose in this work to achieve Byzantine resilience via a homomorphic implementation of CWTM over the BGV cryptosystem.
+From an ML viewpoint, these two popular methods have been proven to provide state-of-the-art Byzantine robustness~\cite{RESAM, Karimireddy2021History, karimireddy2022byzantinerobust}.
+Furthermore, CWTM has been shown to be empirically and theoretically superior to CWMED~\cite{allouah2023fixing}.
+As such, we choose in this work to achieve Byzantine resilience by homomorphically implementing CWTM over the BGV cryptosystem.